shx-haah/shx-haah.github.io/docs/notes/lecture_notes/stat541_intro.md

 ### [Week 8](stat541_week8.md#week-8)

 Concepts: Basis functions.
 Regression splines as piecewise polynomials with smoothness and continuity constraints.
 Counting the number of basis functions for splines.
-Smoothing spline optimization problem – solution is a regularized, natural cubic spline with knots at every training feature.
-The smoothing matrix and effective degrees of freedom as an approximate parameter count.
-Computational issues with smoothing splines for large "n".
-Kernel smoothers as a weighted average of nearby responses with a measure of similarity provided by the kernel.
+Smoothing spline optimization problem.
+The smoothing matrix and effective degrees of freedom.
+Kernel smoothers.
 Boxcar, Gaussian, and Epanechnikov kernels.
-The effect of the bandwidth parameter on the flexibility of the kernel smoothed fit.
+The effect of the bandwidth parameter.

 References: ISLR: 7.3-7.5, ESL: 5.2, 5.4, Have a look at equation (5.30) to see how smoothing splines can be applied to logistic regression.
 6.1-6.2 (Note ISLR does not have any material on kernel smoothing).